rancher/elemental-toolkit/DEVELOPMENT.md

 ## Auto tags

 Currently there is a weekly job at `.github/workflows/autorelease.yaml` that runs each week and compares the current version of the system/cos package to the latest tag available in the repo.
-If there are different, the job auto tags the current commit (master) with that version from system/cos and pushes it to github.
+If there are different, the job auto tags the current commit (main) with that version from system/cos and pushes it to github.
 That results in the release pipeline auto triggering and creating a new release.
 The job can also be manually run fron the actions tab in github, if a release is needed with the current version, and we need it to be released now.

 ## Repository tags/commits